hodsong/25_3/data_sheet.md

 5. The data is being used to automatically process applications for credit.
-A process must exist for human review of this process if required, i.e. the 'data subject shall have the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning him or her or similarly significantly affects him or her.'
-(Article 22 GDPR)
+A process must exist for human review of this process if required, i.e. the 'data subject shall have the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning him or her or similarly significantly affects him or her' (Article 22 GDPR)